markschl/seqtool-docs/_template/trim.md

-The trim ranges are 1-based, using negative numbers means that the number is relative to the sequence end (see [the explanation of ranges](ranges.md)).
+The trim ranges always include the start and end coordinates unless `-0` is specified.
+Coordinates can be negative to indicate an offset from the end.
+See [explanation of ranges](ranges.md) for more details.

 ## Example: primer trimming